 Already today, many "Lieu-Dit" names are in use and tolerated by the public authorities.
 This includes:

 Only names which include the word “Fels” or “Berg” were not even tolerated so far.
 This proved an issue for a few winemakers “only”, notably for Florian Lauer from Weingut Peter Lauer and Manfred Loch from Weinhof Herrenberg.
-Except for those facing the issue of Florian Lauer, why bother having a name registered especially as it brings quite some admin burdens (separate recording in the cellar books, etc.)?
+Except for those facing the issue of Florian Lauer, why bother having a name registered especially as it entails quite some administrative burden (separate recording in the cellar books, etc.)?

 Many of the names that winemakers would like to use because they could have some appeal do not qualify as Lieu-Dit or the Lieu-Dit part of them is only microscopic (this may be resolved though, more on this as it will unfold).